 Reading aloud is about the spirit building and character influencing of Our Children, our National Treasure, our Future.

 Reading aloud to your child will have the greatest impact of all teaching you will render as a parent.
 So if you are going to teach the little darlings, lets give them reading fertilizer.
+Reading aloud to your child is the best way to prevent your child from being a nonreader.

 - Each day of the week, a story of entertainment, personal growth, fun and mind development for the child that is now celebrating less than a decade of years should start with reading aloud for 15 to 20 minutes.